aframevr/aframe/docs/components/daydream-controls.md

 and relaunch the browser.

 Then, open your web app, enter VR mode and place the phone inside the headset.
-It can occassionally take a few seconds before the controller can be used.
+It can occasionally take a few seconds before the controller can be used.

 ## Example